 Asurion Australia appreciates that there is an inherent risk of exposure to modern slavery and labour exploitation in connection with the purchase of electronic devices and equipment (particularly from overseas sources).
 Asurion Australia sources its devices from major international manufacturers with recognised brands under comprehensive contract conditions (the larger of which are managed on a global basis through Asurion HQ).

-Asurion Australia will carry out further analysis of these suppliers to consider the risks of modern slavery within their operations and supply chains to enhance its understanding of the risks attached to its device supply chain.
+Asurion Australia continues to monitor its suppliers to consider the risks of modern slavery within their operations and supply chains and to enhance its understanding of the risks attached to its device supply chain.